Senate Republicans resist advancing on border policy bill, leaving aid for Ukraine in doubt

 In a dramatic turnaround, Senate Republican Leader Mitch McConnell recommended to GOP senators in a closed-door meeting that they vote against the first procedural vote Wednesday, according to two people familiar with the meeting who were not authorized to talk publicly about it and spoke anonymously.

 It came just hours after the Kentucky Republican had urged colleagues on the Senate floor that "it's now time for Congress to take action."
-McConnell has struggled to marshal his conference to move on the package of $118 billion package of border enforcement policy and funding for Ukraine, Israel and other U.S. allies.
+But McConnell has struggled to marshal his conference to support the package of $118 billion package of border enforcement policy and funding for Ukraine, Israel and other U.S. allies.

 “This is a gift to the Democrats.
 And this sort of is a shifting of the worst border in history onto the shoulders of Republicans,” Trump, the likely Republican presidential nominee, said Monday on “The Dan Bongino Show.”
 "They want this for the presidential election so they can now blame the Republicans for the worst border in history.”

-Many Senate Republicans — even those who have expressed support for Ukraine aid and the contours of the border policy changes — raised doubts Monday they would support advancing the package.
+As they returned to the Capitol Monday, many Senate Republicans — even those who have expressed support for Ukraine aid and the contours of the border policy changes — raised doubts they would support advancing the package.
 Senate Majority Leader Chuck Schumer has planned to hold a key test vote Wednesday.

 “The actions here in the next few days are an inflection point in history,” the New York Democrat said in a floor speech.
 “The security of our nation and of the world hangs in the balance.”